 The Madras High Court dismissed an appeal challenging the rejection of a patent application for AI-integrated persona augmentation.
 The Court ruled that the invention lacked sufficient technical detail, inventive step, and patent-eligible subject matter under the Patents Act.
 It upheld the Controller’s decision, emphasizing the absence of tangible technical effects and clear disclosure requirements.

-Read more about Engineered non-living substances are not excluded under Section 3(c) of the Patents Act, 1970.Patent Filing Essentials
+Read more about Engineered non-living substances are not excluded under Section 3(c) of the Patents Act, 1970.Patent Agent Exam 2022 Announced

 This post summarises the key requirements for filing a patent in India, including eligibility, timing, and procedural steps.
 It highlights essential documents and legal considerations for inventors seeking patent protection.